 You may be asking this question because you want to know how pregnancy happens, but more than likely you are wanting to know how to conceive naturally.
 You are probably looking for the quickest and easiest way to get pregnant without interventions.
 You may be interested in getting pregnant naturally because of philosophical or religious reasons, health concerns, or just because you prefer not to use interventions.

-The easiest and best way to get pregnant and have a healthy pregnancy is to first be physically healthy.
+The first thing you can do to get pregnant and to have a healthy pregnancy is to be physically healthy.
 It is important to not be over or under weight, both of which have negative effects on fertility and healthy pregnancies.

 You also want to make sure you are exercising 3 to 4 times a week.
 Aerobic exercise is essential because it helps blood circulation and improves lung capacity.
 Incorporating weight bearing exercises helps you gain muscle strength and lose weight easier, while yoga exercises help you work on posture and balance.
 This all contributes to a healthier you, which increase your chances of conception and a healthy pregnancy.

 Physical health starts with how you treat your body.
 While exercising during pregnancy is an essential step towards a healthy you, it is more important you are not doing anything counter-productive for fertility and a healthy pregnancy.
 It is imperative you remove any unhealthy habits or practices that limit or decrease your physical health.

 For maximum health you should eliminate or reduce the following:

 You may also want to talk to your healthcare provider regarding any prescription medication you are taking.
 Some medications are harmful to take during pregnancy.
 It is possible that your provider may want to forego or alter the medications you are taking to help increase your chances of conception and having a healthy pregnancy.